Oklo: The Story of Nuclear's Startup Revolution

 The Tennessee Facility

-Oklo Inc., an advanced nuclear technology company, will invest nearly $1.7 billion to build a fuel recycling facility in Oak Ridge, Tennessee, creating over 800 jobs.
-The facility, located on a 247-acre site at the Oak Ridge Heritage Center, will be the first privately funded nuclear fuel recycling center in the U.S., turning used nuclear fuel into a domestic supply for advanced reactors.
+The facility is planned for a 247-acre site at the Oak Ridge Heritage Center, and Oklo described it as the first privately funded nuclear fuel recycling center in the U.S.—built to turn used nuclear fuel into a domestic supply for advanced reactors.

 VIII.
 Inflection Point #4: Going Public via SPAC (2023–2024)